Academic Support Services

 Snow College Campus Police have complete police authority to apprehend and arrest anyone involved in illegal acts on campus and areas immediately adjacent to the campuses.
 If minor offenses involving college policies and regulations are committed by college students, the Campus Police may also investigate and refer the individual to the Vice President for Student Success for disciplinary action.

-College police officers are sworn Ephraim City officers; thus they are actively involved with police calls for service off campus.
+College police officers are sworn Ephraim City officers.
+Thus, they are actively involved with police calls for service off campus.
 Ephraim City officers have full jurisdiction on campus property within Ephraim City.
 College officers have full law enforcement authority on the Richfield Campus and the Richfield officers have full jurisdiction on campus property within Richfield City.

 Both campuses are part of a 911 emergency system.
 By mutual agreement with these agencies, Campus Police officers can access the National Crime Information Center database and the Utah Bureau of Criminal Identification (BCI).

 There is typically a student Campus Security Agent on duty from 6:15 PM until 1:30 AM Monday through Sunday.
-Campus Security Agents assist with special social and sporting events and to provide security checks of campus buildings and the library throughout the evening.
+Campus Security Agents assist with special social and sporting events and provide security checks of campus buildings and the library throughout the evening.
 They also can provide a safety escort for persons who are walking on or near campus after hours.
 CSAs are not peace officers and do not have police authority but can provide assistance and will summon proper authorities if necessary.

 For Non-Law Enforcement Calls

-All non-emergency safety issues should be reported to the Director of Safety, at (435)
+All non-emergency safety issues should be reported to the Director of Safety, at (435) 893-2235.
+All criminal activity and emergencies should be reported to Richfield City Police by calling (435) 896-6471 or 911.

 Because off-campus housing facilities are not Snow College property, the Ephraim Police Department responds to all calls for service at these locations.
 Students involved in criminal behavior may be subject to disciplinary action based on that conduct being a violation of the Student Code of Conduct.

-Emergency procedure reference guides are posted in class rooms, offices and common areas on both campuses.
+Emergency procedure reference guides are posted in classrooms, offices and common areas on both campuses.
 They provide general information for reporting and responding to crimes or emergency incidents.

 When a fire alarm goes off in a building, individuals should evacuate the building to an open space away from and up wind from any possible fire and remain outside the building at a safe distance until the fire department or law enforcement has indicated the building is safe to re-enter.